Alice Auersperg

 Emma Dowling

-is a sociologist and political scientist and teaches at the University of Vienna.
+is a feminist political economist and Associate Professor of Sociology at the University of Vienna.
 Previously Dowling has held academic positions in Germany and the UK.
 Her research has covered topics such as affective and emotional labour, gender and social reproduction, as well as the financialisation of the social.
 Her most recent work asks what our economy looks like when viewed from the perspective of care, charting the material conditions that shape its configurations.
 She is the author of

 The Care Crisis - What Caused It and How Can We End It?
 (2021, Verso).